SkrubzxD/net-programming-final/README.md

 - ✅ Random number generation (1-100) for each game
 - ✅ Turn-based gameplay with timeout mechanism
 - ✅ Scoring system based on number of attempts and speed
-- ❌ Game chat functionality (Chưa implement)
+- ✅ Game chat functionality
 - ✅ Leaderboard tracking
 - ❌ Reconnection capability if a player disconnects (Chưa implement)